ram-capiot/tone-analyzer/README.md

 So, [this](#get-sf-contact-id) sub-flow finally returns a contact id corresponding to the customer mail address.
 In the [tone analyzer flow](#tone-analyzer), we use an enricher to enrich the message with the contact id retrieved from Salesforce and this contact id is stored in a flow variable `#[flowVars.contactId]`

 ### <a name="get-tone"></a>get-tone flow:
-This sub-flow gets tone of the mail from the cusomer.
+This sub-flow gets tone of the mail from the customer.
 It posts the mail body, received from the customer, to [IBM Watson Tone Analyzer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/tone-analyzer.html) and retrieves linguistic tone of the mail.
 ```xml
 <sub-flow name="get-tone">
   <dw:transform-message doc:name="Transform Message">